-(3) In this section and in section 106(3)(f) of this Constitution "the Establishment Secretary" means the public officer who is for the time being in charge of staff and establishment matters in respect of the public service and who is directly responsible therefor to the Minister for the time being responsible for the public service.
+(2) In this section and in section 111(3)(e) of this Constitution "the Establishment Secretary" means the public officer who is for the time being in charge of staff and establishment matters in respect of the public service.

-Police Force

-111.-(1) The power to appoint a person to hold or act in the of Commissioner of Police and the power to remove the Commissioner of Police from office shall vest in the Governor-General, acting accordance with the advice of the Prime Minister:
+Police Force.
+115.-(1) The power to appoint a person to hold or act in the office of Commissioner of Police and the power to remove the Commissioner of Police from office shall vest in the President acting after consultation with the Public Service Commission.